 If you aren't funded by a Research Council, Wellcome/COAF partner, or other funding body which may be able to pay for your open access fee, then you may have the option of using the Bath Open Access Fund.

 The Library’s Open Access Team can advise on whether your journal is eligible (email details to email@example.com).

 The Bath Open Access Fund has been exhausted for 2019/20.
 We are no longer accepting requests for this fund.

 Please note: funding is allocated on a first-come first-served basis so we cannot guarantee that funds will always be available.
-Since many journals require you to agree to the payment when you submit your article, it is a good idea to ensure you have funding before you submit your article to the publisher.
-We therefore advise that you get confirmation from the Open Access Team before committing to paying an APC.
+Since many journals require you to agree to the payment when you submit your article, it is a good idea to ensure you have funding before you proceed with the submission process.
+Do not commit to paying an APC until you have received confirmation of funding from the Open Access team.

 If your article does not meet the criteria for funding support for paid open access, there are still a number of things that you can do: